Discriminating quantum gravity models by gravitational decoherence: Discussion

+In this paper, we have shown that decoherence phenomena arising from quantum gravity models compatible with different forms of generalized uncertainty principles can be efficiently understood and compared by deriving the respective master evolution equations and decoherence times and by tracking the corresponding decoherent dynamics of nonlocal quantum correlations of the CHSH type.
+We have studied the two most relevant versions of the GUP arising from string theory and doubly special relativity, respectively.
+We have exhibited that, in addition to the quadratic GUP already investigated in Ref. \cite{Petruzziello:2020wkd}, also the GUP with linear and quadratic terms in the momentum operator yields a viable explanation for the quantum-to-classical transition.

-In this paper, we have shown that decoherence phenomena arising from a GUP with linear and quadratic terms in momentum can be deemed as a viable candidate for the quantum-to-classical transition.
-This can be achieved by assuming a stochastic nature for the GUP parameter $\alpha$; indeed, we have regarded it as a Gaussian white noise with constant mean and sharp auto-correlation.
-The justification of the above requirement can be found in the assumption of a fluctuating minimal length, which in turn is legitimated by space-time fluctuations that led to the stochastic treatment of $\alpha$.
-This very consideration has allowed us to derive a Lindblad-type master equation, from which we have been able to deduce several physical implications of the GUP-induced gravitational decoherence mechanism, such as the entropy variation and decoherence time.
+This mechanism can be realized by assuming a stochastic nature for the deformation parameter, encoding the foamy structure of spacetime at the Planck scale.
+This very consideration allows to derive a Lindblad-type master equation, from which one can deduce several physical consequences of the GUP-induced gravitational decoherence, such as the entropy variation and decoherence time.
 Specifically, we have seen how the linear entropy monotonically increases with time, thus leading to a continuous increase of the state mixedness and to an irreversible evolution process.
-On the other hand, the decoherence time was shown to decrease for increasing energy and mass of the system.
-This occurs at a rate faster than the decoherence due to GUP without linear momentum term (as derived in Ref. \cite{Petruzziello:2020wkd}) for mesoscopic regimes beyond the Planck size, whilst the same trend is inverted below the Planck scale.
-Such an awareness entails that there is a strong bond between the form of GUP and the ensuing decoherence time.
+On the other hand, the decoherence time turns out to decrease for increasing energy and mass of the system.
+This occurs at a rate faster than the decoherence due to GUP without linear momentum term (as derived in Ref. \cite{Petruzziello:2020wkd}) for mesoscopic regimes beyond the Planck scale, whilst the same trend is inverted below it.
+Such features suggest that there exists a strong relation between a particular structure of the GUP and the ensuing decoherence time.